Rebecca Marino: 2012–13: Breaks from tennis

 In January 2012, Marino lost in the first round of the Australian Open to Gréta Arn.
 She took a break from tennis to deal with mental and physical fatigue from February 2012 to late August 2012.
 Marino made a comeback the second week of September 2012 at the 25k in Redding, California, losing in the second round to Sachie Ishizu.
 The next month, in only her fifth tournament since coming back, she defeated fellow Canadian Sharon Fichman to win the 25k in Rock Hill, South Carolina as a qualifier.
 She then lost a week later in the first round of the 50k Saguenay Challenger to Maria Sanchez, stopping her winning streak at eight matches.
 In November 2012, at the 50k Toronto Challenger, Marino was forced to retire in her second round match, after suffering an abdominal strain.
 She was supposed to end her season the next week at the 75k event in Phoenix, but had to withdraw following her injury.

 At the Australian Open in January 2013, her first Grand Slam championship since coming back, Marino made it to the main draw with her protected ranking of 115, but lost to Peng Shuai in the opening round.
-After playing some ITF and WTA tournaments, she decided in late February 2013 to take a second break from tennis with no timetable for her return.
+After playing some ITF and WTA Tour tournaments, she decided in late February 2013 to take a second break from tennis with no timetable for her return.

 2017–18: Return to competition

 Marino started training again during the first week of September 2017 and decided to return to competition in October 2017, after being away from the game for nearly five years.
 She was scheduled to play the 60k Saguenay Challenger but her comeback was delayed by three months due to ITF administrative regulations.
 She returned at a 15k event in Antalya at the end of January 2018 and won the title in her first tournament back, not losing a set along the way.
 The next week, she won her second straight title at a 15k in Antalya, without losing a set once again.
-Again in Antalya the week after, she captured her third $15k event in a row.
+Again in Antalya the week after, she captured her third 15k event in a row.
 Playing her fourth straight tournament in Antalya, the first on clay, Marino lost her quarterfinal match, ending her winning-streak at 19 matches.
 At her next tournament in March, a 25k tournament in Kōfu, she reached the quarterfinals as a qualifier but was defeated by world No. 101, Luksika Kumkhum, in three sets.
 In April at the 25k in Osaka, she advanced to her fourth final of the season where she lost to Destanee Aiava.